 |Fixed annuities||Tax-Deferred||Low||No||Guaranty Fund|

 So, which is a suitable investment for you?
 That depends on your specific needs and goals.
-If you’re unsure which option is best for you, or if you have any other questions about annuities vs. bonds, don’t hesitate to contact us.
-We would be happy to help you find the perfect retirement plan for your unique situation!
+If you’re unsure which option is best for you or have any other questions about annuities vs. bonds, don’t hesitate to contact us.
+We would happily help you find the perfect retirement plan for your situation!

 Get help from a licensed financial professional.
 This service is free of charge.